Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-The following sample code loads the source excel file which contains Excel 2016 charts in the first worksheet.
-It reads all charts one by one and changes its title as per its chart type.
-The following screenshot shows the source excel file before the execution of code.
-As you can see, chart title is the same for all charts.
+The following sample code loads the source Excel file which contains Excel 2016 charts in the first worksheet.
+It reads all charts one by one and changes their titles according to their chart types.
+The following screenshot shows the source Excel file before the execution of the code.
+As you can see, the chart title is the same for all charts.

-The following screenshot shows the output excel file after the execution of code.
-As you can see, the chart title is changed as per its chart type.
+The following screenshot shows the output Excel file after the execution of the code.
+As you can see, the chart titles are changed according to their chart types.

 const path = require("path");